 - Style – Please use the same style throughout the text.
 For the spelling, Urbanities prefers British English (colour, centre, favourite, neighbour).
 Commas should be omitted before the final ‘and’ or ‘or’ in lists unless the meaning is ambiguous.
 Avoid parochialism and ambiguity, for example: instead of expressions like ‘this country’ use the country name; be precise in identifying periods of time and avoid expressions like ‘in the last century’, which now needs to be clarified.
 Decades should be written without the apostrophe (for example, the 1950s).

 - Quotations/extracts – These must be an exact reproduction of the original in both spelling and punctuation, even if this conflicts with the style of the rest of your typescript.
 Use single quotation marks.
-Always acknowledge the source of your quotations (see copyright and permission below).
+Always acknowledge the source of your quotations, including page number/s where appropriate (see also copyright and permission below).
 If the original quotation is in a foreign language, please provide the English translation.

 Please use footnotes, not endnotes.
-Urbanities’ preferred style of referencing is the Harvard style (or author-date system).
-The Harvard style provides the author’s or editor’s last name and the year of publication in parentheses in the text, for example (Leach 1961) or (Douglas ed.
+Urbanities’ preferred style of in-text citation is the author-date system, for example (Pardo 1996) or (Douglas ed.
 1973).

-- For quotations, please include page numbers; separate the page from the year with a colon, for example (Leach 1961: 54-56).
+- For quotations, please include page numbers; separate the page from the year with a colon, for example (Pardo 1996: 9-18).

-- References to works by many authors should be separated by a comma, for example (Bulmer 1967, Douglas 1973).
+- In-text references to works by many authors should be separated by a comma, for example (Krase 2012, Pardo 1996).

-- When there are references by two or more authors with the same surname, use their initials to avoid confusion.
+- When there are references by two or more authors with the same surname, use their initials to avoid confusion, for example (G. Parry 1969, J. Parry 2012).

 - When a work is published by an organization rather than an author, place the organization’s name in the author’s place.